 The best day trips from London

-Maybe you’re just like me and you’ve been to London 843 times.
-Or maybe you want to vary a bit, and want to see some things outside of the city as well.
+If you’re like me, you have been to London more times than you can count.
+Maybe it’s time to leave the city and see some sights around the city.
 Whatever your reason, I can only encourage you to plan some day trips when you’re staying in London.
 There’s more than enough to see and you can get to most places within two hours.
 Super easy!
 Here’s my guide for the best day trips from London!

 How far is Cambridge from London: 1 hour